spidasoftware/gradle-pivotal-git-release-plugin/README.md

       start = "HEAD"  // The start  git commit.
 Can be any commit name recognized by git. end = "HEAD"  // The end git commit.
-Can be any commit name recognized by git. fileName = "./build/release-notes.html" // The output file produced project = null  // The tracker project id.
+Can be any commit name recognized by git. fileName = "./build/release-notes.html" // The output file produced labelReportFileName = "./build/release-label-report.html" // the output file for the releaseLabelReport task project = null  // The tracker project id.
 Required in config. token = null    // The tracker user api token.
 Required in config. actionFilter = "" // Optional filter on pt integration commands.
-"Delivers" "Finishes" etc.
+"Delivers" "Finishes" etc. label = "" //  release label to check against
     }

 ### Command line options